npm/policies/disputes.md

-If you think another npm publisher is infringing your trademark, such as by using a confusingly similar package, org, or user account name, email <abuse@npmjs.com> with a link to the package, org, or user account page on <https://npmjs.com>.
+If you think another npm publisher is infringing your trademark, such as by using a confusingly similar package, org, or user account name, open a support ticket at <https://npmjs.com/support> with a link to the package, org, or user account page on <https://npmjs.com>.
 Attach a copy of your trademark registration certificate.

 If we see that the user, org, or package publisher is intentionally misleading others by misusing your registered mark without permission,